Tuesday, June 30, 2015

 In the marvelous What Happened, Miss Simone?, documentary filmmaker Liz Garbus explores the personal and professional life of the legendary jazz/blues/ folk artist by submitting her film as the literal answer to the titular question, one originally asked by author/poet Maya Angelou in a 1970 article penned for Redbook magazine.

 The question Angelou posed: “Miss Simone, you are idolized, even loved, by millions now.
-What happened, Miss Simone?” - is tellingly ambiguous and suggest perhaps a contradiction.
-Is it the typical press agent query, “How did you get to where you are?”, or the more complex and infinitely more painful, “What happened to you in your life to make your music so raw and impassioned?”
+What happened, Miss Simone?” - is tellingly ambiguous and suggests perhaps a contradiction.
+Is it the typical press agent query, “How did you get to where you are?”, or the more complex and infinitely more difficult, “What happened to you in your life to make your music so raw and impassioned?”

 The High Priestess of Soul